Palakdesilo/DetectoReal/DEPLOYMENT_GUIDE.md

 1. Check the Streamlit Cloud logs
 2. Verify all files are in your repository
 3. Ensure the model files are not corrupted
-4. Try the deployment check script: `python check_deployment.py`
+4. Try running the app locally: `streamlit run app.py`